 • Students need to be in good standing in the Honors College in order to apply.

 • The application process needs to begin approximately twelve months before the semester students wish to study abroad.
 For students who wish to study at UCM in the spring semester of their sophomore year, this means completing the application in the spring semester of their first year.

 • There are two stages to the application process.
 First, students need to apply internally through the Honors College, visit the OIE Getting started page, and complete UVM’s Go Abroad process through “Confirm Intended Start Time Abroad.”
-The Honors College will then select four students to advance to the second stage in which they complete the final Inquiry steps in GoAbroad and the University College Maastricht exchange application, which is also located in GoAbroad.
+The Honors College will then select up to four students to advance to the second stage in which they complete the final Inquiry steps in GoAbroad and the University College Maastricht exchange application, which is also located in GoAbroad.
+The OIE deadline for exchange programs is August 10th.
 UCM typically accepts the students that their partner institutions recommend.

 • Because this is an exchange program, HCOL students will pay the University of Vermont exchange tuition rate (see Finances of Exchanges Programs) for the semester they are abroad at UCM.